 i hence we do not see 3 in the output.

-In this tutorial we looked at the different control statements used in python.
+In this tutorial, we looked at the different control statements used in python.
 These control statements are used to manipulate the order of execution of commands so as to accommodate the logic for a programming task.
-If you’d like to dive deeper, we recommend the following (opening available) resource to supplement the topics covered –
+If you’d like to dive deeper, we recommend the following (opening available) resources to supplement the topics covered –

 - Chapter-2 of the book Automate the Boring Stuff with Python.
 This book is specially designed to have an implementation first approach.
 The online version of the book is freely available.